tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 >>>
 ```

+where it is assumed that `data` is some properly-sized array of `double`s that
+we will create later.

 look, there it is! a neat little linearization of the graph. this strategy
 works because we don't have loops and we don't have re-definitions of values.
 each value is set once[^ssa]. and this code, even with all its memory loads